Understanding Lipedema - A Fat Storage Disorder

 Lipedema is not only a painful condition, it’s also often emotionally and physically disabling, which can contribute to a diminished quality of life.

-Lipedema is a complicated disorder that many doctors are still learning how to properly diagnose and treat, both medically and surgically.
-Until recently, lipedema has been a troubling medical mystery, so most women have had to live with it.
+Lipedema is a complicated disorder that many doctors are unaware of.
+Until recently, Lipedema has been a troubling medical mystery, so most women have had to live with it.
 Many of the patients Dr. Amron sees have been to numerous physicians, but never received a proper evaluation or diagnosis.
-However, there are answers and an effective treatment.
+However, there are answers and an effective treatment. (links to "Treating Lipedema”)

-Dr. Amron stresses the diagnosis of lipedema must be done on a clinical basis and categorized into three stages: mild, moderate and severe or advanced.
+Dr. Amron stresses the diagnosis of Lipedema must be done on a clinical basis and categorized into three stages: mild, moderate, and severe or advanced.
 After a correct diagnosis, Dr. Amron carefully evaluates his patients to determine whether they are candidates for liposuction and if so, develops a comprehensive treatment plan.

 Prior to liposuction surgery, it may be helpful to reduce the tissue load of swelling.
 This can either be done with compression therapy, or pre-compression pump therapy.
 Patients are also placed on an antibiotic one day before surgery and will continue for the duration of five days.
 It’s also necessary that elderly patients, or patients with additional medical problems, receive medical clearance prior to the operation.